graphql-rust/juniper/docs/book/content/types/interfaces.md

 ### Trait object values

-If, for some reason, we would like to use [trait objects][2] for representing [interface][1] values incorporating dynamic dispatch, that should be specified explicitly in the trait definition.
+If, for some reason, we would like to use [trait objects][2] for representing [interface][1] values incorporating dynamic dispatch, then it should be specified explicitly in the trait definition.

 Downcasting [trait objects][2] in Rust is not that trivial, that's why macro transforms the trait definition slightly, imposing some additional type parameters under-the-hood.